abilandz/PH8124/Lecture_2/Lecture_2.md

 ```bash
 alias
 ```
-and all of their definitions will show up!
+and all alias definitions will show up.
 If you want to see what is the definition of the concrete alias you have introduced, use

 ```bash
 alias <alias-name>